 After you have some types of radioactive liquid treatment, you may need to stay in hospital in a single room for a few days.
 This allows the amount of radioactivity in your body to fall to safe levels.
 Radioactive liquid is most commonly used to treat thyroid cancer or cancer that has spread to the bones.

-With some types of internal radiotherapy, such as strontium and radioactive phosphorous, the dose of radiation is so low that it is OK for you to go straight home after the treatment.
+With some types of internal radiotherapy the dose of radiation is so low that it is OK for you to go straight home after the treatment.

 Before you leave hospital, the staff check that you and your belongings are free of radioactivity.
 Please check with the staff about how much time you can spend with friends or family and how close you can get to them.
 There is information about this in the section about internal radiotherapy safety.